webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 We'll cover how to really use compute shaders in other articles.
 For now, you hopefully have gleaned some understanding of what WebGPU does.
 EVERYTHING ELSE IS UP TO YOU!
 Think of WebGPU as similar to other programming languages.
-It provides a few basic features, and leaves the rest to your creativity.
+It provides a few basic features and leaves the rest to your creativity.

 What makes WebGPU programming special is these functions, vertex shaders, fragment shaders, and compute shaders, run on your GPU.
 A GPU could have over